a hand holding a mobile phone

 Poor English

 A huge majority of spam phone calls come from outside of the UK.
-If the language being used by the caller is of a foreign nature, then be highly cautious.
+If the language being used by the caller is of a foreign nature, then be highly cautious, as phone calls regarding prize draws will never come from outside of the UK.
 Do your checks to verify the callers identity and if you can’t seem to get any solid clarification about who they are then hang up and block the number!

 Call Back Requests